Anjalii35/project-management-system/README.md

 - Assigned users can update task status

 ### 👤 Team Management
-- Admin can add and manage team members
 - Profile pictures supported for all users
 - Search team members by name